xcuadrado/api/api/easymarketing-api-en.md

 For this the user has to enter several API endpoints in his easymarketing account.
 The following routes are mandatory and need to be provided.

 API Endpoint for categories.
-Returns the shops' categories.
+Returns the shop's categories.

 	http://example.com/easymarketing_api/categories

 API Endpoint for products.
-Returns the shops' products.
+Returns the shop's products.

     http://example.com/easymarketing_api/products